 Misiones: Law IV - N°65 (28 August 2014)

 Argentina was the first State in Latin America to ratify the OPCAT in 2004.
 The national legislation establishing a national system of prevention was approved in November 2012 and came into force in January 2013.
-The Decree regulating the NPM law was issued in April 2014 and the selection process of the members of the National Committee to Prevent Torture is still pending.
+The Decree regulating the NPM law was issued in April 2014.
+However, the NPM was established only in December 2017, when the 13 NPM members were finally selected.